git-town/git-town/documentation/tutorial.md

 ## Starting a new feature

 You are in the middle of the sprint, and have just finished a feature.
-After a short stretch you take the next ticket from the backlog.
+You take the next ticket from the backlog.
 Let's say it is called "resetting passwords".
 You run `git hack reset-passwords`.
 This command